Vaccaro's Desserts

 but never to replace them.

-Dad went door to door offering our cannoli
+Dad went door to door, offering our cannoli

-to local restaurants, delis, hotels, etc.,
+to local restaurants, delis, hotels, etc..

-and the business grew.
+The business grew.

 taken in April 1981, on the day we opened